 “Such a wild, iron-bound coast – with such an ocean-view as I had not yet seen – and such battling of waves with rocks as I had ever imagined” – Charlotte Bronte

-This was my first trip to Ireland to attend the 34th FIRST Annual Conference at Dublin, Ireland.
-I assumed the Emerald Isle to be much like Scotland, I found it to be so only in some ways.
-This Island Country with its winsome narrow streets, cobblestone roads had so much to enjoy.
-You either saw a Church or a Castle on the streets separated by large grasslands enjoying the daily switch between sunlight and rain.
+This was my first trip to Ireland, to attend the 34th FIRST Annual Conference in Dublin.
+I had assumed the Emerald Isle would be much like Scotland; I found it to be so in some ways, but uniquely Irish in many others.
+This island country, with its winsome narrow streets and cobblestone roads, had so much to enjoy.
+On almost every walk, you encountered either a church or a castle, separated by sweeping grasslands enjoying the daily dance between sunlight and rain.

 Monday Night Fútbol and Sláinte with night Goblins